|

 Pabst's Comrades

-of 1918, shown in co-operation with Little Cinema in Detroit,
+of 1918, shown in co-operation with the Little Cinema in Detroit,

 where this film had a successful run (The Ann Arbor Daily News,